3 Major Reasons to Enter the Field of Sustainable Business or Environmental Law

 3. Growth in Support and Potential

 Even though it's a relatively new field, sustainable business is quickly evolving and attracting professionals and organizations to the cause of a more socially and environmentally friendly economy.
-In fact, the American Sustainable Business Council (ASBC) now represents more than 200,000 businesses across the U.S. It's a sustainable business network that also counts about 325,000 owners, executives, investors, and other professionals as members.5
+In fact, the American Sustainable Business Council (ASBC) now represents more than 250,000 businesses across the U.S.5

 Plus, other sustainable business networks continue to be created in many U.S. cities as well as on the campuses of some American universities.
 Many sustainable and environmental businesses are even achieving certification from Green America, which is a respected non-profit organization that works to create positive change.

 In addition, many sustainability companies are succeeding at helping corporations develop new strategies and become more responsible.
 For example, they include major sustainability consulting firms such as: